michaldziuba03/code-samples/social-login/README.md

 A pre-account takeover is when an attacker creates a user account with local provider (email and password) using victim's email and after some time the victim signs up with another login method.
 The application then links the two accounts together based on the matching email address.

 #### Attack requirements
-- lack of email verification mechanism at all OR no checks if the local email address is verified when linking social account.
+- no checks if the local email address is verified when linking social account (or lack of email verification mechanism at all).
 - attacker must know victim's email address.

 #### Attack steps